Lowry War: Background

-The Lowry family and the Home Guard
+Lowry family and the Home Guard

 Murders of James P. Barnes and James Brantly Harris

-Allen Lowry was a respected, successful Lumbee farmer whose ancestral roots in Robeson County traced to the 1700s.
+Allen Lowry was a respected, successful Lumbee farmer.
 He and his wife, Mary, had twelve children, four of whom hid as a band in the swamps to avoid labor conscription.
 On at least one occasion they assisted Union escapees.
 In 1864 wealthy planter and Confederate postmaster James P. Barnes accused some of Lowry's sons of stealing two of his hogs and butchering them to feed Union escapees.
 He ordered the Lowry family to stay off his land under threat of being shot.
 It remains unknown whether some of the Lowry sons actually stole the hogs or whether Barnes falsely accused them with ulterior motives.
 On December 21, 1864, Barnes was ambushed and shot as he made his way to the Clay Valley Post Office.
 His screams drew the attention of several neighbors and slaves, and shortly before he died he accused William and Henry Berry Lowry, two sons of Allen, of committing the attack.

 The Native Americans' aid to the Union escapees, their attempts to dodge labor conscription, and the murder of Barnes drew the attention of the Confederate Home Guard, a paramilitary force tasked with maintaining law and order in the South during the war.
 One prominent officer of the Home Guard in Robeson County was James Brantly Harris.
 He was a white man who had sold liquor to Native Americans before the war but upon its outbreak was tasked by the Home Guard with tracking down deserters, escapees, and maintaining order in Scuffletown, the center of the Native American community in Robeson County.
 Lumbee oral histories portray him as hot-tempered and brutal.
 During the war he became attracted to a young Lumbee woman, provoking the ire of her boyfriend.
 The boyfriend stated he would kill Harris if he interacted with his girlfriend again, leading Harris to try to kill the man in a night ambush.
 He ended up shooting and killing the man's brother, Jarman, a nephew of Allen Lowry.